kronicler/cs2040_DSnA/CheatSheets/Application.md

 - Use when we wish to retrieve/ search for data in O(1)
 - Use when we have many updates to the data set.
+- Use when we need to identify duplicates

 Note: We usually use double hashing or seperate chaining

+8. BSTs (ordered map/ set)

+- Use when we need to have a balance between retrieval of random data and finding order